benjaminrosenbaum/choicescript_tools/README.md

 For instance, say your primary stats for your new game, Choice of the Hipster, are: cynical, snarky, emo, and sparkly.

-You might want some character that your PC interacts with to react in some way that is based on their high stat.
+You might want some character that your PC interacts with to react in some way that is based on their highest or lowest stat.
 For instance:

 ```
   *gosub_scene startup set_high_and_low_primary